tinfoilanalytics/oblivious-http-ts/README.md

 This will trigger the GitHub Actions workflow to automatically build and publish the package to `npm`.

+## Limitations

+1. Only supports a single ciphersuite combination:
+ * KEM: DHKEM(X25519, HKDF-SHA256) (0x0020)
+ * KDF: HKDF-SHA256 (0x0001)
+ * AEAD: AES-128-GCM (0x0001)

+2. Only supports a single KDF/AEAD per key configuration.

+## Warning

+This implementation may have security issues.
+Use at your own risk!

 ## Contributing

 We welcome contributions from everyone!
 Feel free to open issues, submit pull requests, or engage in discussions to help improve this project.